ThatJoeMoore/HysNotes/README.md

 Subject to change at any time.
 Here's what we want done before 1.0:

 - [x] Basic interface-based usage
-- [ ] Generate wrappers for non-interface classes (possibly working, untested)
+- [x] Generate wrappers for non-interface classes
 - [ ] Automatically handle declared (throws) exceptions.
 - [ ] Support for fallbacks (begun)
 - [ ] Allow for IoC wiring of fallbacks, commands, etc.